How to Say “Hello” in Mexican Spanish: Essential Greetings and Tips

 When it comes to meeting people in a formal situation in Mexico, there are some key tips and vocabulary to remember:

-1. Use usted (formal version of you) when speaking in formal situations.
+1. Use usted (formal version of you)

 Like in castellano (the Spanish spoken in Spain), usted is very important to show respect.
 Use it to address a person who you don’t know, who is older than you or who is in a position of authority over you.